adigun91/Task-Planner/README.md

 5. Click on Upload Custom Agent
 6. Select the Task Planner
 7. Upload
+8. Ensure you deploy it and
-8. Set the accessibility to specific people, only you or the entire organization
+9. Set the accessibility to specific people, only you or the entire organization
-9. The AI Agent - Task Planner is unblocked and can now be accessed from the Microsoft 365 admin portal
+10. The AI Agent - Task Planner is unblocked and can now be accessed from the Microsoft 365 admin portal
-10. To use in Microsoft Teams, jump to step 9 under **how to upload to Microsoft Teams**
+11. To use in Microsoft Teams, jump to step 9 under **how to upload to Microsoft Teams**

 **#How to upload to Microsoft Teams**
 1. Login to (https://admin.teams.microsoft.com/) as admin